Edgar Lin

-Early life and career
+Early life and education

+Lin was born in Taipei in 1938.
+He graduated from National Taiwan University with a bachelor's degree in foreign languages and literature and obtained a master's degree in English from National Taiwan Normal University.
+Lin then completed doctoral studies in the United States, earning a Master of Science (M.S.) and his Ph.D. in ecology and zoology from Indiana University.
+His doctoral dissertation was titled, "Comparative reproductive biology of two sympatric tropical lizards: Chamaeleo hohneli and Chamaeleo jacksoni".

+Academic career

-Lin studied English at National Taiwan University and earned a Ph.D. in ecology from the University of Indiana.
-He remained in the United States for a time, working as a research fellow for the House of Representatives Committee on Science, Space and Technology.
+After receiving his doctorate, he remained in the United States for a time, working as a research fellow for the House of Representatives Committee on Science, Space and Technology.

 After his return to Taiwan, Lin taught at Tunghai University.
 Lin began participating in Taiwan's environmental movement in the 1980s.
 He became known as a "godfather" of the cause and was a noted anti-nuclear activist, later serving Greenpeace Taiwan as its president.